ArgusMagnus/ValheimServersideQoL/README.md

 All of these features can be enabled/disabled separately via config.

 ## Known Issues
-- Modifying the inventory size of ships causes the to stay in the air after construction, until touched by a player
+- Modifying the inventory size of ships causes them to stay in the air after construction, until touched by a player